 3. Help around the house

-Maintaining a household often feels like a fulltime job itself.
+Maintaining a household often feels like a full-time job itself.
 Home-sharing is a great way to share some of the everyday responsibilities of running your home.
 Tasks such as household chores, yardwork, and cooking are often divided between the host and guest.
 In some cases, particularly with older senior hosts, the guest pays reduced rent in exchange for additional help around the home.

-For all you frequent travellers, having a guest around the home while you are away offers additional benefits.
+For all you frequent travellers, having a renter around the home while you are away offers additional benefits.
 Save money on things like house sitting, pet care, and rest at ease knowing there is someone at home to collect the mail and water the plants.

 Speaking of plants….

 It turns out living together also has the potential to impact the sustainability of the entire Canadian housing economy.
 How?
 Home-sharing contributes a boost to current housing inventory without requiring any additional construction.
 Every spare room that is offered is one less person that requires their own space.
 As this Vancouver column describes, the math works out just like carpooling, “whether it is a car or a home: one person traveling alone in a vehicle represents a much costlier per capita commute than 30 people sharing a bus.”